Frequently Asked Questions

 What seeds can I grow on reusable grow mediums?

-We've tested 70+ microgreen seed varieties on our reusable grow mediums!
+We have tested 70+ microgreen seed varieties on our reusable grow mediums.
 Medium-to-large seeds with manageable root systems perform best, including most brassicas (broccoli, kale, cabbage, mustard, kohlrabi), radishes, basil, and common salad mixes.

-For the complete seed compatibility breakdown with all 70+ varieties listed, check out our blog: 70+ Microgreen Seed Varieties and Reusable Grow Medium Compatibility.
+For the complete seed compatibility breakdown with all 70+ varieties listed, read our blog: Compatible Microgreen Seeds for Reusable Grow Mediums.
 You can also find compatibility charts in the product photos on each reusable grow medium listing.

 Which tray size should I start with?

 The 7x14 OTG Microgreen Tray Kit is our most popular starter size.
-It's compact enough for countertops but produces enough microgreens for a small family.
+It is compact enough for countertops but produces enough microgreens for a small family.
 If you have more space, 10x20 trays are the commercial standard.

 Do Bootstrap Farmer trays fit your products?